vwochnik/php-mail/README.md

 composer install
 ```

+4. Copy `.env.example` to `.env` and insert SMTP configuration there.

-4. Upload to your webserver such that public is inside document root.
+5. Upload to your webserver such that public is inside document root.

 ## License
 MIT